The Complete Guide to CSIRT Organization: How to Build an Incident Response Team

 Organizing your CSIRT involves determining who will be on the team, their roles and responsibilities, which functions to outsource, and where your team members will be located.

-As mentioned, the CSIRT is a cross-functional team that will coordinate during incidents.
+As mentioned, the CSIRT is a cross-functional team that will coordinate during security incidents.
 The CSIRT should also meet quarterly to review past incidents and recommend changes to policy, training, and technology.
 Lastly, the team should participate in drills at least twice a year.
 These drills are considered “table-top incidents” where CSIRT members act out what they would do in the case of an incident, to keep the team’s skills sharp and work out any issues.

 To build your CSIRT team, here is a list of the talent you will need, along with the different CSIRT roles and responsibilities:

 Team Leader or Executive Sponsor: Typically, this is the CISO or a member of the executive staff.
-The key role of the team leader is to communicate incidents to the executive staff and board and to assure that the CSIRT gets appropriate attention and budget.
+The team leader’s key role is to communicate incidents to the executive staff and board, and to assure that the CSIRT gets appropriate attention and budget.

 Incident Manager: This manager or executive can work across the organization and is responsible for calling meetings and holding team members accountable for their action items.
 The incident manager also summarizes findings and any impacts to communication throughout the company before escalating issues to higher levels of management.

 Lead Investigator: This technical resource, such as a security analyst or dedicated incident responder in the SOC, is responsible for investigating the occurrences during a security incident.
 The lead investigator may work with an extended team of security analysts and forensic investigators.

 Communications and PR: Ideally, this is an individual on the marketing team responsible for PR, fielding any press inquiries or statements as needed, and drafting communications to be sent to employees, partners, and customers.
 This individual should also be responsible for monitoring social media.